Check out this Clinton Hill Co-op kitchen reno

 While Sarah and Becky didn’t love hiding out in their bedroom for a good part of the summer, the new cohesive kitchen was worth it.
 The couple didn’t just survive they process—they thrived: Sarah and Becky recently got engaged!
 “It could have torn us apart but in the end it bonded us together,” said Sarah with a laugh.

-Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
-Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.
+Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
+Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.